-Because OSLAD now provides an advance payment, all approved projects must be completed by the grant agreement expiration date.
-NO TIME EXTENSIONS WILL BE GIVEN.
-This is based on the Illinois Grant Funds Recovery Act (30 ILCS 705/5) rule that no grant funds can be available for expenditure by the grantee for a period longer than two years.
 Upon satisfactory project completion, the local agency submits a final project billing request within 45 days of the ending date of the agreement to the IDNR showing proof of project completion and project cost/payment.
 Once a billing request is approved, reimbursement should be issued to the local agency within 30 - 45 days.
 (Detailed instructions for project billings are included with the project agreement.)

 OSLAD grants are awarded through a competitive application process.
-Project applications must be received by the IDNR no sooner than July 15, 2021 and no later than September 1, 2021 as specified by the Notice of funding Opportunity (NOFO).
-Applications received after 5:00pm on September 1st will be returned as ineligible.
+Project applications must be received by the IDNR no sooner than August 1, 2022, and no later than September 30, 2022, as specified by the Notice of funding Opportunity (NOFO).
+Applications received after 5:00 pm on September 30th will not be eligible.
 Notification of grant awards is typically announced within the first half of the following year.

-Except for jurisdictions having populations exceeding 2.0 million residents, maximum OSLAD grant awards to any one project in a given year is currently limited to \$750,000 for approved land acquisition projects and \$400,000 for approved development (construction) projects.
-Counties serving a population exceeding 2.0 million residents shall be eligible for up to \$1.15 million in annual OSLAD funding for approved outdoor recreation acquisition and/or development projects.
-Municipalities with a population exceeding 2.0 million residents are eligible for up to \$2.3 million in annual OSLAD funding for approved projects.
+Except for jurisdictions having populations exceeding 2.0 million residents, maximum OSLAD grant awards to any one project in a given year is currently limited to \$1,125,000 for approved land acquisition projects and \$600,000 for approved development (construction) projects.
+Counties serving a population exceeding 2.0 million residents shall be eligible for up to \$1,725,000 in annual OSLAD funding for approved outdoor recreation acquisition and/or development projects.
+Municipalities with a population exceeding 2.0 million residents are eligible for up to \$3,450,000 in annual OSLAD funding for approved projects.
 HOWEVER, no more than 10% of the annual OSLAD appropriation can be allocated to any one project.